microbit-foundation/dev-docs/bluetooth/index.md

 The processor also has a number of non-bluetooth proprietary modes of operation, on which we build the micro:bit radio protocol.
-This only works between micro:bits and is what is defined as 'Micro:bit Radio' in the DAL and  'radio' in MakeCode and MicroPython, as well as mbed C++.
+This only works between micro:bits and is what is defined as 'Micro:bit Radio' in the DAL and  'radio' in MakeCode and MicroPython, as well as Mbed C++.

 ## Apps